lrobidou/REINDEER2/README.md

 `Reindeer2 --mode query --fasta sequences_query.fa --index ~/index_directory`

 The `-c, --color` parameter (*true*/*false*) is used to define the query output format.
+Additionnaly, the `-n, --normalize` parameter allows to normalize abundances based on sequencing depth estimates.

 #### CSV file with --color false (default)